 - Latino Americans

 - Trace the World War II years and those that follow, as Latino Americans serve their new country yet still face discrimination and a fight for civil rights.
+Growing numbers of immigrants from Puerto Rico, Cuba, and the Dominican Republic seek economic opportunities.
 [High-Definition]

 - Kentucky's Ohio River Towns